 To change the world, we simply walk with a few others toward Jesus.
-Who's in your life that the Holy Spirit is leading you to connect with more meaningfully?
+Who in your life is the Holy Spirit leading you to connect with more meaningfully?

 Congratulations, you and I are now officially into the Christmas buying season.
 This means that every possible retail organization on the planet is blitzing us with their best sales pitch for the latest and greatest products that can make you and the ones you love more happy, stylish, successful, efficient, and popular.
 You can get: